-We estimate the "pay-as-you-go" cost of providing retiree cash benefits in the year beginning July 1, 2017 to be \$755,094 (see Section IV.A.).
+We estimate the "pay-as-you-go" cost of providing retiree cash benefits in the year beginning July 1, 2018 to be \$765,324 (see Section IV.A.).
 The "pay-as-you-go" cost is the cost of benefits for current retirees.

 For current employees, the value of benefits "accrued" in the year beginning July 1, 2017 (the service cost) is \$370,425.
 This service cost would increase each year based on covered payroll.
 Had Contra Costa CCD begun accruing retiree cash benefits when each current employee and retiree was hired, a substantial liability would have accumulated.
-We estimate the amount that would have accumulated to be \$19,310,029.
+We estimate the amount that would have accumulated at June 30, 2018 to be \$18,799,864.
 This amount is called the "Total Pension Liability" (TPL).
+Contra Costa CCD has set aside funds to cover retiree health liabilities in a GASB 75 qualifying trust.
+The Fiduciary Net Position of this trust at June 30, 2018 was \$0.
+This leaves a Net OPEB Liability (NOL) of \$18,799,864.

-Based on the information we were provided, the Pension Expense for the fiscal year ending June 30, 2018 is \$1,019,520.
+Based on the information we were provided, the Pension Expense for the fiscal year ending June 30, 2019 is \$1,011,021.
 As noted in this report adjustments may be needed - particularly if the reporting date is not the same as the measurement date.